 In the first stage, PoA’s radio resource allocation is decided by PoA or Access Controller based on PoA’s link status or radio resource allocation of PoA’s neighboring radio access networks.

-In the second stage, MN prepares to connect to radio access network with newly allocated radio resources, as shown in the second stage.
+In the second stage, MN prepares to connect to radio access network with newly allocated radio resources.

-In the third stage, PoA’s radio resources are allocated by PoA or Access Controller.
+In the third stage, PoA’s radio resources (e.g., frequency, time, and power) are allocated by PoA or Access Controller.

 In the last stage, PoA reports its allocated radio resources to Information Server, Access Controller, and neighboring PoAs.